awslabs/aiops-modules/modules/mlflow/mlflow-fargate/README.md

 This module runs Mlflow on AWS Fargate.

-By default, uses EFS for backend storage.
+Uses EFS and RDS for backend storage.

 ### Architecture